hdl-util/sdram-controller/README.md

         * Auto precharging predicts the next memory access will be on a diferent page
         * Manual precharging assumes spatial locality
     * [ ] Bank activation: if the row address and bank are the same, can you do a repeated read/write?
+    * [ ] Command pipelining: you can activate another bank while a write/read is being done